 I needed a quicker, more reliable way to get to my handgun in the event of an emergency while still keeping my firearm away from my children.
 The StopBox was my answer.
-Here is my review after two years of use. *This review has been fully updated for 2023
+Here is my review after3 years of use. *This review has been fully updated for 2023

-In 2023, there are a plethora of handgun safes, and a few retention devices like the StopBox on the market.
-It can be tough to make an informed decision when you haven’t had the chance to test most of them personally.
+In the year 2023, there exists a wide range of handgun safes, along with a few retention devices such as the StopBox, available in the market.
+Making an informed decision can be challenging when you haven’t had the opportunity to personally test most of them.

 What is it?